 Under the Process for Exemptive Relief Applications in Multiple Jurisdictions (for a passport application):

-Terms defined in National Instrument 14-101 Definitions, MI 11-102 and NI 81-102 have the same meaning if used in this decision, unless otherwise defined.
-In addition to the defined terms used in this decision, capitalized terms used in this decision have the following meanings:
+Terms defined in MI 11-102 and National Instrument 14-101 Definitions have the same meaning if used in this decision, unless otherwise defined.

 This decision is based on the following facts represented by the Filer: